“Mommy, would you cuddle with me?”

 Perfect Moment Monday is about noticing a perfect moment rather than creating one.
 Perfect moments can be momentous or ordinary or somewhere in between.

-Once a week we engage in mindfulness about something that is right with our world.
+On the last Monday of each month we engage in mindfulness about something that is right with our world.
 Everyone is welcome to join.
-Details on how to participate are at the bottom of this post, complete with bloggy bling.

 - Write up your own Perfect Moment and post it on your blog (or other site).

 - Use LinkyTools below to enter your name (or blog name), the URL of your Perfect Moment post, and a thumbnail image if desired.

 - Visit the Perfect Moments of others and let the writers know you were there with some comment currency.